QilinGu/udacity_ml/projects/capstone/README.md

 ### Metrics
 We will evaluate our algorithm by tracking "Q max" in the learner.
-More on this later.
-For now, Qmax is essentially a measure of agent confidence.
+Qmax is essentially a measure of agent confidence.
 As the agent learns, its better able to predict what action to take, leading to higher rewards.
 The "Q" value tells the agent how much it believes a given state is worth in terms of longterm reward.
 The longer the agent stays alive, the greater the reward, the higher QMax.